hkunz/dev-tools-blender-addon/README.md

 * Convenient for working on mods for BeamNG.drive.

+**Importing JBeam Files**

+When importing JBeam files, make sure every item ends with a comma.
+Since we use a JSON parser to read the files, any missing commas will result in the JBeam file being treated as invalid.

 **Note**: This addon is not affiliated with BeamNG, and is meant as a community-driven tool to enhance Blender's utility for JBeam file manipulation.

 =================================================================